pivotal/docs-tap/authn-authz/pinniped-install-guide-private-ca.hbs.md

-# Install Pinniped on Tanzu Application Platform Using a Private Certificate Authority
+# Install Pinniped on Tanzu Application Platform by using a Private Certificate Authority

 [Pinniped](https://pinniped.dev/) is used to support authentication on Tanzu Application Platform.
 This topic introduces how to install Pinniped on a single cluster of Tanzu Application Platform.